intel/linux-npu-driver/docs/overview.md

 ## Driver test application

-The `validation/umd-test` directory contains `vpu-umd-test` functional tests for driver.
+The `validation/umd-test` directory contains `npu-umd-test` functional tests for driver.
-The binary `vpu-umd-test` is located in the build folder, ex. `build/bin/`.
+The binary `npu-umd-test` is located in the build folder, ex. `build/bin/`.

 Command line to run functional tests (after driver installation):

 ```
-vpu-umd-test
+npu-umd-test
 ```

 It is expected that `Umd.ConfigurationCheck` test fails when `--config` option